Ashish-Abraham/LLM-Boilerplate/README.md

-# DSPy
+# LLM-Boilerplate
-Notebooks with detailed tutorials to build LLM pipelines using DSPy
+Notebooks with detailed tutorials to build LLM pipelines and applications.